sandsmark/freeaoe/README.md

     - difficulty
     - dropsite-min-distance
     - resource-found
-    - escrow-amount (also need to implement escrow in general)
     - players-stance

 Wishlist/low priority:
- - Rewrite AI script parsing without any parser generators/libraries (it's a trivial grammar, and there are no good parser generators in existence).
  - Proper support for new terrain graphics (Rise of the Rajas stopped shipping the old ones).
  - Map analysis stuff (for RMS and AI).